Diffusion Models in Recommendation Systems: A Survey: Introduction

 Recently, diffusion models in computer vision have exhibited these advantages.
 They possess the ability to model complex distributions and estimate noise.
 The concept first originated from non-equilibrium thermodynamics \cite{sohl2015deep} that aimed to model complex data distributions with probability distributions that are computationally tractable to learn and sample.
 The model gradually destroys a data distribution through an iterative forward diffusion process and produces a generative model that learns to restore the distribution through the reverse process.
 Later, NCSN \cite{song2019generative} proposed to perturb the data with Gaussian noise specifically and estimate the gradient of the perturbed distribution under all levels of noise.
 By sampling through Langevin dynamics, the generated images are comparable to those produced by generative adversarial networks.
 With the two previous works as foundation, Ho et al. \cite{ho2020denoising} developed Denoising Diffusion Probabilistic Models (DDPM) as another stream of generative models that rely on a fixed noise schedule.
 Together, they empowered recent breakthrough models in image generation, including Stable Diffusion \cite{rombach2022high}, DaLLE \cite{ramesh2021zero}, and DreamBooth \cite{ruiz2023dreambooth}.

-In general, diffusion models apply noise to the data in the forward process and train a neural network model to estimate the amount of added noise.
+In general, diffusion models apply noise to the data in the forward process and train a neural network model to reconstruct the original data.
 At inference, the trained model predicts and removes an amount of noise from random noise in an iterative process to generate the final denoised output.
-While these models exhibited appealing capabilities in image generation, the underlying cause originates from their strengths in handling complex distributions of the pixels.
+While these models have exhibited appealing capabilities in image generation, the effectiveness stems from their ability to model complex distributions of the pixels.
 Given the data distribution, diffusion models have demonstrated their capabilities in capturing the underlying distribution and generating accordingly.
-By considering the input, i.e. an image, as a representation, diffusion models thrive in learning representations.
 Another advantage of diffusion models lies in their flexibility of the denoising network.
 While the U-net models \cite{ronneberger2015u} are common for image generation tasks, they can be replaced by other models, such as a multi-layer perceptron (MLP) or a transformer model \cite{vaswani2017attention}.
 The goal of the network is to serve as an approximator to identify the amount of added noise in the diffusion process.
 In addition, since diffusion models focus on optimizing the estimation of added noise, they do not experience the training instability that generative adversarial networks commonly have.
 Furthermore, the iterative denoising process, which incorporates random sampling from the standard normal distribution at each step, introduces variability and diversity in the final generated sample.
 This inherent randomness helps diffusion models avoid the issue of mode collapse, another common challenge of generative adversarial networks.
 Given the challenges in recommender systems and the advantages of diffusion models, they show great promise to enhancing recommender systems.
 Through the number of publications over recent years, we observe an upward trend of using diffusion models in recommender systems, as illustrated in Fig. \ref{fig:trend}.